themeteorchef/building-a-markdown-editor/building-a-markdown-editor.md

 First, we want to grab the current value of our CodeMirror instance.
 To do this, we can call `template.editor.getValue();` (we get `getValue()` as a helper method from CodeMirror).
 Notice, here, we're grabbing our _template_ instance and accessing our CodeMirror editor from it.
 This is possible because when we defined our CodeMirror earlier, we bound it to `this.editor` in our `editor` template's `onRendered` callback.

-After we have our value, we need to three things (if our editor has a value/isn't empty):
+After we have our value, we need to do three things (if our editor has a value/isn't empty):

 1. Convert that value from Markdown to HTML on the server.
 2. Take the HTML and "set" it in our preview area.